We may earn income from links in this post. Please read this Disclosure for details.

 When it comes to cheap hotels in Grenada near Grand Anse Beach and easy access to St. George, Bougainvillea Apartments is at the top of my list.
 However it’s more apartment than hotel so is best suited to stays of at least a week.

 I also walked past the apartments several times throughout the day and evening over the course of two weeks.
-It appeared to draw quiet guests.
+It appeared very quiet.

 It’s around a 7 minute walk to Grand Anse beach and a short walk to public transportation to St. George.